Article

 A design brief is input from the client, as it should reflect their vision and expectations for the project.
 But we shouldn't forget that creating a brief is, first of all, the teamwork of the designer and the customer.
 You don't need to worry about forgetting to mention some vital information in your brief.
 If the designer you've chosen is a professional, they will never leave you alone with this task.

-How do you write a design brief?
+How to write a design brief?

 We have put together a list of questions typical for a design brief that will help you understand the concept and prepare for hiring a designer.
 When you answer them, you can assume that 90% of the brief is ready!
 The remaining 10 percent you will gain when discussing it with your designer.
 Ready?
 Let's start!